Terms of Business – Townsend Family Law Limited

 All cost estimates provided will exclude any fixed fee consultations that have taken place at the outset of your case.
 They will also exclude any letters, telephone calls or preparation/perusal time undertaken regarding administrative matters, such as contacting you about costs, i.e. cost estimates or outstanding costs or money on account or, for example, notice of acting or terms of business letter that you have not signed and returned to us.
 Items of this nature will be charged at the fee earner’s usual rate but will not form part of any estimates given.

 Please note that it is the firm’s policy to limit cash payments to a maximum of £2,000.00 within any 28 day period.
-However, the Principal in certain specific circumstances (for example, where an urgent hearing is listed) has the power to veto this requirement.
+However, the Directors in certain specific circumstances (for example, where an urgent hearing is listed) have the power to veto this requirement.
 This is in accordance with our money laundering obligations.
 We reserve the right to refuse to accept cash payments.

 We must emphasise that our charges are not contingent upon the result of your case.
 They are payable ‘win or lose’.